Grid utilisation: How electromobility challenges our grids

 We hope that our two experts were able to answer some of your questions.
 In any case, it is reassuring to know that grid providers are already looking at the grid utilisation of tomorrow and the day after.
 For electric mobility to become the new standard, the framework conditions for end customers are the most important factors.
 We look forward to the future!

-If you have any questions about grid utilisation or electromobility in general, please feel free to write to us at frag@umschalten.de!
+If you have any questions about grid utilization or electromobility in general, please contact us at !

 A contribution by Marcel Duparré